+The Marketing mix of KTM analyses the 4Ps of KTM, which includes the Product, Price, Place, and Promotion of KTM.
 KTM-Sportmotorcycle AG is commonly referred to as KTM.
 It is of Austrian origin and is associated with the automotive industry.
-KTM was officially founded in the year 1981.
-It traces its roots to the year 1934 when it had started its operations but was still an unregistered company.
-Due to financial difficulties it had to be split into four organisations in the year 1992.
+KTM was officially founded in 1981.
+It traces its roots to 1934 when it started its operations but was still an unregistered company.
+Due to financial difficulties, it had to be split into four organizations in 1992.

 - Yamaha